narkisr/clojure-concurrency/clojure/08-refs.md

       (println @account))

 !SLIDE code execute small
+.notes
-.notes Here we how see an example for retries (T2 retries couple of times), this can be prevented in this case since + is commutative
+Here we how see an example for retries (T2 retries couple of times), this can be prevented in this case since + is commutative
+The reason that T2 is being retried is because T1 is older and has tinfo set (meaning it made a write change)

     @@@ clojure
     (alter-var-root #'*out* (constantly *out*))